mdub/another_enum/README.md

-# EnumType
+# EnumeratedType

-`EnumType` provides support for defining Enumerated Types in Ruby.
+`EnumeratedType` provides support for defining Enumerated Types in Ruby.
 An Enumerated Type is a class with a finite (and usually small) set of predefined, named values.

 ## Usage

-Define a enumerated type by subclassing EnumType.
+Define a enumerated type by subclassing EnumeratedType.
 Use `.define` to define allowed values:

-    class Colour < EnumType
+    class Colour < EnumeratedType
       define :red
       define :green
       define :blue